adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/01-introduction.md

 ## Models

 Models represents the database layer of your application.
 AdonisJS has inbuilt support for data models built on top of [Active Record pattern](https://en.wikipedia.org/wiki/Active_record_pattern).
-You can describe your database tables as Javascript classes and use Javascript methods for reading, writing and deleting rows.
+You can describe your database tables as JavaScript classes and use JavaScript methods for reading, writing and deleting rows.
 For example:

 [codegroup]